Cuba reports mixed results of labor reform

-HAVANA (Reuters) - Communist-run Cuba’s five-year plan to cut more than a million state jobs, create a strong “non-state sector” and improve wages has made only limited progress, according to a government report released this week.
+HAVANA, Aug 30 (Reuters) - Communist-run Cuba’s five-year plan to cut more than a million state j obs, create a strong “non-state sector” and improve wages has made only limited progress, according to a government report released this week.

 Authorities announced the shift of state workers to private and leased small businesses and farming in late 2009 as the core of a broader reform of the state-dominated economy that employed 90 percent of the workforce.

-The report, "Workforce and Salaries," revealed some progress in self-employment, often a euphemism for small businesses and their employees, and cutting bureaucratic jobs, but little improvement in wages. (here)
+The report, “Workforce and Salaries,” revealed some progress in self-employment, often a euphemism for small businesses and their employees, and cutting bureaucratic jobs, but little improvement in wages. ()

 The report said there were 5 million people employed in 2011, similar to 2009, while unemployment rose from 86,000 to 164,000.